Public Health Writing Program

 The Public Health Writing Program is designed to help students strengthen their public health writing skills.
 To best serve our students’ needs, we offer student-directed writing appointments for all SPH degree candidates.
 Your peer coach will prioritize your questions and your goals in each appointment.
 You will also receive feedback on your writing and an action plan to achieve your writing goals.

-Writing Assistants can help students at any stage of the writing process for a SPH writing assignment.
+Peer coaches can help students at any stage of the writing process for a SPH writing assignment.
 Come prepared to describe how the Peer Coach can help you with your assignment.

 Please note: Students cannot receive assistance for Culminating Experiences, theses, or dissertations.